peterbe/IssueTrackerProduct/IssueTrackerProduct/README.txt

  Dependencies

   Python 2.3.x or greater
-  Zope: Zope 2.7.x or greater
+  Zope: Zope 2.7 or later but NOT Zope 3.
   Any operating system where Python runs